-Five committee members are nominated which most are affiliated with the program and should normally be voting members of the UC Academic Senate.
-The first three faculty members are from the Statistics Department, the fourth faculty member is from a Substantive Field and the fifth member is designated as the "Outside Member" not holding an appointment in the student's graduate program that will ensure fairness as 'third party'.
-The outside member's field may be unrelated to the student's field of study and other committee members.
+The committee is comprised of five members, a majority of whom are affiliated with the program.
+All members are usually voting members of the UC Academic Senate.
 Exceptions must be supported by a memo of justification from the Graduate Advisor.

+One member is designated as the "Outside Member" not holding an appointment in the Applied Statistics graduate program.
+Their role is to ensure fairness as 'third party' and may be unrelated to the student's field of study and other committee members.

-Notify Margarita Roman
+Notify Dawn Loyola

-By completing the online Wufoo form: Sign up for the Statistics Qualifying Exam at least four weeks prior to the Qualifying Examination.
+Please refer to the STAP Qualifying Exam Process at the end of this handbook.

 The Qualifying Committee must be approved by the Graduate Advisor and the Graduate Division prior to the Oral Qualifying Examination.

-Note: International students need to advance to candidacy by the first day of instruction of fall quarter of the fourth year to qualify for reduced non-resident tuition.
-Otherwise non-resident tuition will need to be paid on the next term until student advances to candidacy.
+Note: International students must advance to candidacy by the first day of instruction of fall quarter of the fourth year to qualify for non-resident tuition waiver.
+Otherwise, non-resident tuition will need to be paid each term until student advances to candidacy.

-Margarita will prepare the Report of the Qualifying Examination Form '3' and give the form and the student's academic file to the Chair of the student's Qualifying Committee a few days before the oral exam.
+Dawn Loyola will prepare the Report of the Qualifying Examination Form 3 and give the form and the student's academic file to the chair of the student's qualifying exam committee a few days before the oral exam.

-Upon completion of the exam, the committee chair obtains the committee members' signatures on the Form '3' report and returns it to Margarita, who then forwards it to the Graduate Division.
+Upon completion of the exam, the committee chair obtains the committee members' signatures and the Graduate Advisor's signature on the Form 3 and returns it to Dawn, who then forwards it to the Graduate Division.
 This must be done within 48 hours after the exam is completed.
-Advancement paperwork is then processed.
-Once completed, the student is charged an advancement to candidacy fee.
+The advancement is then processed.
+Once complete, the student is charged an advancement to candidacy fee.

-The Dissertation Committee Chair (and the rest of the committee, if possible) should be named at the time of the Oral Qualifying Examination to avoid a registration hold.
+Also, the dissertation committee chair (and the rest of the committee, if known) must be appointed at the time of the Oral Qualifying Examination using the same Form 3 to avoid a registration hold.

-QUALIFYING EXAM POLICY
+COMPRHENSIVE WRITTEN QUALIFYING EXAM POLICY